tidiview/francois-vidit.com/user/sites/docs/pages/01.home/03.reims/01.remes/docs.en.md

 <sup>5</sup>
 After doing this, and leaving in the camp the two legions which he had last raised, that, if there should be any occasion, they might be brought as a reserve, he formed the other six legions in order of battle before the camp.
 The enemy, likewise, had drawn up their forces which they had brought out of the camp.

-9
+[color=#3d8b3d]Chapter 9[/color]
 <sup>1</sup>
 There was a marsh of no great extent between our army and that of the enemy.
 The latter were waiting to see if our men would pass this; our men, also, were ready in arms to attack them while disordered, if the first attempt to pass should be made by them.
 <sup>2</sup>
 In the mean time battle was commenced between the two armies by a cavalry action.
-When neither army began to pass the marsh, Caesar, upon the skirmishes of the horse [proving] favorable to our men, led back his forces into the camp.
+When neither army began to pass the marsh, [color=#3d8b3d]Caesar[/color], upon the skirmishes of the horse [proving] favorable to our men, led back his forces into the camp.
 <sup>3</sup>
 The enemy immediately hastened from that place to the river Aisne, which it has been stated, was behind our camp.
 <sup>4</sup>
-Finding a ford there, they endeavored to lead a part of their forces over it; with the design, that, if they could, they might carry by storm the fort which Quintus Titurius, Caesar's legate, commanded, and might cut off the bridge;
+Finding a ford there, they endeavored to lead a part of their forces over it; with the design, that, if they could, they might carry by storm the fort which Quintus Titurius, [color=#3d8b3d]Caesar[/color]'s legate, commanded, and might cut off the bridge;
 <sup>5</sup>
-but, if they could not do that, they should lay waste the lands of the Remi, which were of great use to us in carrying on the war, and might hinder our men from foraging.
+but, if they could not do that, they should lay waste the lands of [color=#3d8b3d]the Remi[/color], which were of great use to us in carrying on the war, and might hinder our men from foraging.

-10
+[color=#3d8b3d]Chapter 10[/color]
 <sup>1</sup>
-Caesar, being apprized of this by Titurius, leads all his cavalry and light-armed Numidians, slingers and archers, over the bridge, and hastens toward them.
+[color=#3d8b3d]Caesar[/color], being apprized of this by Titurius, leads all his cavalry and light-armed Numidians, slingers and archers, over the bridge, and hastens toward them.
 <sup>2</sup>
 There was a severe struggle in that place.
 Our men, attacking in the river the disordered enemy, slew a great part of them.
 <sup>3</sup>